-If creating a successful brand were easy, everyone would be at the top.
-But it’s not easy.
+If creating a successful brand was easy, everyone would be at the top.
+But it's not easy.
 It takes time, dedication, and creative thinking.
 If you are a small business, you may have to work harder to develop your brand and do it with fewer resources than larger companies that can hire creative designers and branding experts.

 You can create a successful brand, though, no matter the size of your team and budget.
 You need the right mindset and a few helpful tips.
 Below are some ways to build your brand into a company asset all its own.

 What Is a Brand?